JSablowski/DWCmod/README.md

 ## Getting Started

-The easiest way is to use the included jupyter notebook (DWC.ipnb) and modify the input values as needed.
+The easiest way is to use the included jupyter notebook (DWCmod.ipnb) and modify the input values as needed.
 All thermodynamic calculationsc are done in DWC_models.py.
 DWC_plotting.py contains some basic plotting functions.

 The following non-standard python packages are required: